Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Equations for the self-similar profiles

-Now, we move on to our task of transforming equations \eqref{eqt:main} into a fixed-point formulation.
+Now, we move on to transforming equations \eqref{eqt:main} into a fixed-point formulation.
 In view of \eqref{eqt:scaling}, we may assume that $\om'(0)=1$, in which case $c_l = 2v'(0)$.
 This uses one degree of freedom in the scaling property \eqref{eqt:scaling}.
 Since $\om,v,u$ are assumed to be odd functions of $x$, we consider the change of variables:

 Note that $f(0)=m(0) = g(0)=1$, and that the out-pushing condition implies $g(x)>0$ for all $x$.
 Moreover, we define

 Substituting these changes of variables into \eqref{eqt:main} yields